Critical parameters of germ-monotone families of branching random walks: Critical parameters for modified BRWs and GMBRWs

 We now prove the second assertion of (2).
 We already proved that $\lambda^\Mfrak_s \ge \lambda^{\Nfrak}_s$.
 Now, since $\lambda^\Mfrak_w < \lambda^\Mfrak_s$ and $(X,\Nfrak)$ does not have a nonstrong local survival phase, then from (1) we have $\lambda^{\Nfrak}_w=\lambda^{\Mfrak}_w$, $\lambda^{\Nfrak}_s \ge \lambda^{\Mfrak}_s$.
 Therefore, $\lambda^{\Nfrak}_w=\lambda^{\Mfrak}_w$ and $\lambda^{\Nfrak}_s = \lambda^{\Mfrak}_s$.

 \end{enumerate} \end{proof}

-\begin{Remark} The results of Sections~\ref{sec:survivalprob} and \ref{sec:max} apply naturally to a subclass of GOBRWs, namely the discrete-time counterparts of continuous-time BRWs (and those arising from aging BRWs).
-Indeed, a continuous-time BRW $(X,K)$ is uniquely determined by the matrix $K=(k_{xy})_{x,y \in X}$.
+\begin{Remark} The results of Section~\ref{sec:survivalprob} apply naturally to a subclass of GWBRWs, namely the discrete-time counterparts of continuous-time BRWs and of ageing BRWs.
+In this sense, our results significantly extend those obtained in \cite{cf:BZ2025}. \end{Remark}